ECronin1973/programming-for-data-analytics/project/README.md

 | **Enforce final dtypes**      | Ensure delays stored as integers and computed_delay as floats            | None significant; improves reproducibility and clarity                                  |

 ### 📑 Reviewer Takeaway
-This project emphasised **clear parsing, safe conversions, and transparent auditing**.
-Imputation ensured dataset continuity but underestimated true delays, while hourly flooring reduced granularity yet was necessary for integration with weather data.
-These measures demonstrate reproducibility and transparency, directly supporting the **40% code and 40% documentation criteria**.
+This project emphasised clear parsing, safe data conversions, and transparent auditing.
+Imputation maintained dataset continuity but resulted in an underestimation of true delays.
+Although hourly flooring reduced temporal granularity, it was essential for integration with weather data.
+These measures, taken together, demonstrate reproducibility and transparency, directly supporting the 40% code and 40% documentation criteria.

 ---

 ## 9b.
 Importance of Data Types (dtypes) in this project

-Alongside the cleaning steps, dtype handling was a critical foundation for ensuring that cleaned datasets remained consistent and usable for downstream modelling.
+In addition to data cleaning procedures, proper handling of data types was fundamental to maintaining consistency and usability of datasets for subsequent modelling tasks.

 ### Why Data Types Matter
-Data types (dtypes) define how values are stored and processed in Python libraries such as **NumPy** and **Pandas**.
-Correct dtype handling is critical for:
+Data types (dtypes) determine how values are stored and processed within Python libraries such as **NumPy** and **Pandas**.
+Proper dtype management is essential for the following reasons:
 - **Performance:** Efficient memory usage and faster computations.
 - **Accuracy:** Ensuring calculations behave as expected (e.g., numbers treated as numbers, not strings).
 - **Compatibility:** Allowing datasets to merge correctly without type conflicts.
 - **Data Integrity:** Preventing unintended conversions that distort results.

-**Inspection revealed major dtype issues:**
+Inspection identified several significant issues related to data types:
 - Flight JSON files contained mixed types (strings, integers, nulls).
 - Weather CSV files had numeric values stored as strings.
-- Poor dtype handling led to weak model training results (e.g., CatBoost negative R²).
+- Inadequate dtype management resulted in suboptimal model training outcomes, such as negative R² values in CatBoost.

-*📑 Lesson learned: dtype inspection had to be integrated into the cleaning pipeline from the start, supported by tools like Data Wrangler for schema previews.*
+A key lesson was that dtype inspection needed to be incorporated into the initial stages of the cleaning pipeline, utilising tools such as Data Wrangler for schema previews.

 ### Common Data Types and Their Applications